 Does International Nurses Day Have a Theme?

-International Nurses Day 2021 features the theme Nurses: A Voice to Lead – A Vision for Future Healthcare.
-It feels especially important to citizens around the globe this year as nurses have served as a guiding light throughout the COVID-19 pandemic.
+The International Nurses Day 2021 theme was Nurses: A Voice to Lead – A Vision for Future Healthcare.
+It felt especially important to citizens around the globe as nurses have served as a guiding light throughout the COVID-19 pandemic.

-This year’s theme was chosen to show how the profession of nursing is expected to look in the future and how nursing will transform the healthcare industry.
-Important topics to be address include:
+The theme was chosen to show how the profession of nursing is expected to look in the future and how nursing will transform the healthcare industry.
+Important topics included:

 - Burnout and stress in the profession of nursing